Overview

 My goal is to return to working with people with developmental disabilities.
 I want to focus on wellness in the hopes that I can contribute to being part of something powerful that brings laughter and smiles to those with whom I am working.
 This helps me to feel better about myself too.
 I want to continue to help people feel empowered and good about themselves despite their challenges.

 Meeting this need will help me because I will be able to arrange changes that I am unable to do in person, such as new housing in a safe environment.
-Accessing the communication tools on the MacBook means that I can connect with and see my supportive family and my friends.
-This helps me battle depression and the isolation I feel due to covid.
+Accessing the communication tools on the laptop means that I can connect with and see my supportive family and my friends.
+This helps me battle depression and the isolation I feel due to COVID.
 Because of my low vision, the accessibility tools on the computer mean that I can accommodate my vision disability.

 This need has been validated by Ann from Granite Pathways